 Some projects we’re really proud of…

-This is Me: Creative London is a free 10 day, creative industries training course.
-A unique opportunity for people to step inside one of the world’s biggest and brightest media companies for an exciting training experience.
-Designed by leading academics and industry professionals, this training has been built to take people places!
+This is Me: Creative London was a free 10 day, creative industries training course offering a unique opportunity for people to step inside one of the world’s biggest and brightest media companies for an exciting training experience.
+Designed by leading academics and industry professionals, this training was built to take people places!

-This is Me: Creative London has been created to up skill unemployed Londoners aged 16-30, who wish to pursue a career in the creative industries, provides work based learning and support to progress people into jobs and apprenticeships.
-Training is immersed in Bauer Media, a leading multimedia company, and connects participants to a diverse range of job opportunities.
+This is Me: Creative London was created to up skill unemployed Londoners aged 16-30, who wish to pursue a career in the creative industries, provides work based learning and support to progress people into jobs and apprenticeships.
+Training was immersed in Bauer Media, a leading multimedia company, and connects participants to a diverse range of job opportunities.

-Throughout the training, participants will develop a range of new skills, network with employers, and learn from leading professionals.
+Throughout the training, participants developed a range of new skills, networked with employers, and learnt from leading professionals.
 The majority of participants went on to find employment within their chosen field.

 The Bauer Academy Leadership Studio is a 4-day intensive course to progress your career as a people manager in the Film Industry.
 We believe in exploring key Leadership areas such as Emotional Intelligence, Project Development, Communication and Coaching – all designed to build your abilities in day-to-day work-life.